thisbailiwick/ditch-the-gif/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ditch the GIF is a plugin to implement looping videos in a GIF like fasion but without the expensive bandwidth and cpu usage.
+Ditch the GIF is a plugin to implement looping videos in a GIF like fashion but without the expensive bandwidth and cpu usage.

 == Description ==
 * DtF will take your video file and output it as a `<video>` tag with these attributes `loop playsinline muted autoplay`.
 These attributes allow the videos to be autoplayed on desktop and mobile devices which support autoplay when the video is muted (even iOS and Android).